 - The national MCSA body to whom we are affiliated is a member of the world mountaineering body, the UIAA.
 This provides club members with a growing range of priviledges internationally, through reciprocity agreements.

 - High quality quarterly newsletters.

 If you want to hike up a Drakensberg pass and you haven't yet joined one of the hiking clubs above, or you and your friends feel like adventure awaits and you want to try hiking up a pass.
 This is the hike for you!

 This pass is one of the easiest routes to the Drakensberg Escarpment.
 It tops out between the Sanqebethu and Durnford ridges.
 With a good path along the entire route and no exceptionally steep sections.
 This route is suitable for beginners, or fast-and-light day hikers provided they are fit and sufficiently knowledgeable.

 A full hike report on how to get to Giants Castle (your starting point) and detailed directions with pictures has kindly been written by Jonathan.
-Jonathan has probably done the pass more than most people and his article can be read here.
+Jonathan has probably done the pass more than most people.